paganini2008/vortex/README.md

 ### Vortex series

-Vortex is a real time data processing framework providing customized streaming calculation interface and  a set of completed time sequence  calculation tools.
+Vortex is a real time data processing framework providing customized streaming calculation APIs and  a set of completed time sequence  calculation tools.

 ### Architecture